This post may contain affiliate links. Please read our disclosure policy.

 Storage

-Hard-boiled eggs will keep in the refrigerator in a sealed container for about a week.
+Hard-boiled eggs can be kept in the refrigerator in a sealed container for about one week.
 You can store them either before or after peeling.
+Hard-boiled eggs don’t freeze well.

 Recipes Using Hard Boiled Eggs